KastenMonster/pefcl-esx-migrator/README.md

 <h1 align="center">pefcl-esx-migrator</h1>

-**Start this ressource if you want to migrate ESX users.
+**Start this ressource if you want to migrate ESX users to pefcl_accounts.
 DONT PUT THIS IN YOUR servre.cfg!!**

 ## Config:
 in `server.lua`